 The below provides a general overview on this topic and may not apply to everyone.
 Any treatment protocol should be discussed with a qualified healthcare practitioner ...
 Please refer to: Medical & Legal Disclaimer.

 Caffeine is not just ANY food additive.
-It's has been called a pharmaceutical agent, a drug, and it leads to physical dependence in people who use it regularly.
+It has been called a pharmaceutical agent, a drug, and it leads to physical dependence in people who use it regularly.
 However, there are some health benefits associated with caffeine ingestion; listed below.
 At the bottom of this page are some health warnings to watch out for.

 An U.S. National Institutes of Health study suggested that drinking decaffeinated coffee could increase your risk of heart disease.
 Research indicated that it could lead to a rise in harmful cholesterol levels.
 The U.S. study looked at 187 people, a third of whom drank three to six cups of caffeinated coffee a day, while a second group drank the same amount of decaffeinated coffee, and the rest had no coffee.
 Researchers measured the level of caffeine in people's blood, as well as a number of heart-health indicators, including blood pressure, heart rate and cholesterol levels over the course of the three-month study.